 Technology is a critical component of every successful RevOps team.

-Common tools in a RevOps team’s tech stack include CRM software, marketing automation apps, customer tracking and communication solutions, and website analytics.
+Typical tools in a RevOps team’s tech stack include CRM software, marketing automation apps, customer tracking and communication solutions, and website analytics.

 The next thing you’ll want to do is build out processes that strengthen the relationship between your company’s marketing, sales, and customer success teams.
 These processes should empower each division and enable them to work together more effectively.